sneha31415/vision_transformers_from_scratch/README.md

 - **Encoder**: Converts input tokens into continuous representations using self-attention to capture relationships between all tokens simultaneously.
 - **Decoder**: Generates output tokens by attending to both the encoder’s output and previously generated tokens, using masked self-attention and cross-attention.

-### So What are Vision Transformers?
+### So...
+What are Vision Transformers?
-Vision Transformers were introduced in the 2020 paper [An Image is worth 16x16 words](https://arxiv.org/abs/2010.11929).
+Vision Transformers were introduced in the 2020 paper [An Image is worth 16x16 words](https://arxiv.org/abs/2010.11929).<br >
 The Vision Transformer, or ViT, is a model that employs a Transformer-like architecture over patches of the image.
 An image is split into fixed-size patches, each of them are then linearly embedded, position embeddings are added, and the resulting sequence of vectors is fed to a standard Transformer encoder.<br>

-### Image Captioning using ViT
+### 🌟 Image Captioning using ViT

 ![vit caption](assets/image_capt_ViT.png)
 #### 1) ViT Encoder
-As depicted in Fig, instead of using a pretrained CNN or Faster R-CNN model to extract spatial features or bottom-up features like the previous methods, we divide the original image into a sequence of image patches to adapt to the input form of Transformer.
+As depicted in the figure, instead of using a pretrained CNN or Faster R-CNN model to extract spatial features or bottom-up features like the previous methods, we divide the original image into a sequence of image patches to adapt to the input form of Transformer.
 We used a Conv2D layer(due to performance gain reasons) with a stride and kernel size equal to patch size.
 Alternatively you can also use linear layer here. and then reshape the 4D tensor to 3D to flatten it.
 Then add the learnable position embeddings.<br>

-The encoder of CPTR consists of Ne stacked identical layers, each of which consists of a multi-head self-attention (MHA) sublayer followed by a positional feed-forward sublayer.
+The encoder of CPTR consists of `Nx` stacked identical layers, each of which consists of a multi-head self-attention (MHA) sublayer followed by a positional feed-forward sublayer.
 MHA contains H parallel heads and each head hi corresponds to an independent scaled dot-product attention function which allows the model to jointly attend to different subspaces.
 ![alt text](assets/attention_formula.png)